 - Journey > OutcomeScores > View (to see real-time predictions)

 - Journey > Segment > View (to see matched segments for a visit)

-- Journey > Session > View (to see live tracking information about visitors who are currently on your website)
+- Journey > Session > View (to see live tracking information about visitors on your website currently)

 - Journey > Session Type > View (to see session information)

 - Routing > Wrap-up Code > View (to see wrap-up codes in conversation session cards)

 - Routing > Queue > Search (to see queue information in conversation session cards)